ING Banner

 Recipe for analysis:

-• COMA - If the central hole is not concentric, and the shift is in the same direction on both images, coma is present.
+• COMA - If the central hole is not concentric with the outer circumference, (as in the above image) and the shift is in the same direction on the images on both sides of focus, coma is present.
 Measure the shift d between the centre of the illuminated part and the centre of the hole.
 Convert d to arcsec, then multiply by 1.2 to get coma extent.
-E.g. if d is 10 TEK pixels at aux port, corresponding to 1.1 arcsec in the focal plane, the coma has extent 1.3 arcsec.
-If the measured coma exceeds 0.5 arcsec (it's difficult to measure it more accurately than this) there's clearly a problem.
+If the measured coma exceeds 0.5 arcsec (it's difficult to measure it more accurately than this) there's a problem.

 • ASTIGMATISM - If the image is clearly elongated in both images, but in directions at 90 deg to one another, astigmatism is present, refer images to telescope manager.